This assignment is to be done individually

 Most of the software world uses a very different paradigm: development continues on the same code base producing releases at regular intervals.
 This kind of development normally requires multiple people working simultaneously within the same code base, and necessitates a system for tracking and merging changes.

-CVS is very powerful, but for CS350 you only need to know a subset of its functionality.
-The A document that introduces CVS, available at http://www.student.cs.uwaterloo.ca/~cs350/common/cvs.html, contains all of the information you need to know and should serve as a reference throughout the term.
+Revision control systems are very powerful, but for CS350 you only need to know a subset of the functionality of one of them.
+A document that introduces CVS, available at http://www.student.cs.uwaterloo.ca/~cs350/common/cvs.html, contains all of the information you need to know and should serve as a reference throughout the term.
 If you'd like to learn more, there is comprehensive documentation available at http://ximbiot.com/cvs/manual/

 In some ways debugging a kernel is no different from debugging an ordinary program.
 On real hardware, however, a kernel crash will crash the whole machine, necessitating a time-consuming reboot.
 The use of a machine simulator like System/161 provides several debugging benefits.
 First, a kernel crash will only crash the simulator, which only takes a few keystrokes to restart.
 Second, the simulator can sometimes provide useful information about what the kernel did to cause the crash, information that may or may not be easily available when running directly on top of real hardware.